PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Planning

 \subsubsection{Incorporating the Quadrotor's Rotation into the Polytopic Constraints}

 To improve the accuracy of the polytopic representation, we rotate the quadrotor polytope by the quadrotor's rotation.
-Due to the system's differential flatness property, given $\vecx$ and $\vecu$, we can derive the robot's rotation $\robotrot$ and use it to compute the $\mathbf{A}_{M_i} ^ {N_Q}$ matrix in eq. (\ref{eq:a_b_rep})
+As discussed in Section \ref{sec:system_dynamics}, we can derive the robot's rotation $\robotrot$ using $\vecx$ and $\vecu$, and use it to compute the $\mathbf{A}_{M_i} ^ {N_Q}$ matrix in eq. (\ref{eq:a_b_rep}).